 8. When not being worn, keep your watch in a cool dry place.

-1. To ensure reliable performance your watch should be serviced at least
+1. To ensure reliable performance your watch should be serviced at least every three years.

 2. Batteries should last for up to three years.
 If your watch needs a new battery please attend to this immediately as dead cells can harm the movement.

 3. A water resistant model should have its seals checked at least every 2 years, and annually if the watch is worn whilst bathing to ensure its water resistance.